kyma-project/lifecycle-manager/samples/template-operator/README.md

   - name: sample
 ```

 Note that of course, you can adjust the Kyma CR based on your testing scenario.
-For example, if you are running a Dual-Cluster Setup, you might want to enable the synchronization of the Kyma Resource into the Runtime for E2E configurability.
+For example, if you are running a Dual-Cluster Setup, you might want to enable the synchronization of the Kyma Resource into the runtime for E2E configurability.

 The installation should start immediately.